User Guide¶

 </unit>

 The Translator should not change this empty placeholder text.
 When the translated XLIFF is imported into Ibexa, these placeholders are removed automatically.
+See the Developers Guide for how to configure the website.

-Prepare translation environment
+Prepare translation environment¶

 The actual translation is typically done by computer assisted translation (CAT) tools like SDL Trados.
 The detailed procedure might vary slightly depending on the used tool.